amalnathsathyan/jobsagr/README.md

 ### Step 2: Running the AI Agent

-The `agent` directory houses the ElizaOS character configuration and the custom plugins for scraping data.
+The `agent` directory houses the ElizaOS character configuration and the custom automation plugins.

 1. Open a new terminal window and navigate to the `agent/` directory:
    ```bash
    cd agent
    ```
-2. *(Optional but required for initial checkout)* Install dependencies using bun:
+2. Install dependencies using bun:
    ```bash
    bun install
    ```
-3. Ensure your `.env` is correctly populated with the required keys (e.g., Supabase URLs) and local API paths.
+3. Ensure your `.env` is correctly populated with the required keys (e.g., Supabase URLs) and local API connections.
 4. Start the agent strictly in development mode:
    ```bash
    bun run dev
    ```
-   *(You should see logs indicating ElizaOS connected to your database and local Ollama).*
+   *(You should see logs indicating ElizaOS connected to your database and inference nodes).*

 ### Step 3: Running the Web App Frontend